What is Expressive Language in Childhood?

 - Tantrums: it may be that deficits in language skills lead to tantrums or acting out

-- Executive functioning: it may be that deficits in language skills are related to problems with planning out what to say and with controlling impulses
+- Executive functioning: it may be that deficits in language skills are related to problems with planning out what to say and controlling impulses

 - Auditory processing: it may be that language deficits occur due to problems with processing auditory information